aso2101/satavahana-inscriptions-data/README.md

-# srophe-app-data
+# satavahana-inscriptions-data
-Repository for Syriaca.org TEI data, used by srophe-eXist-app.
+Repository for the TEI data used by satavahana-inscriptions.